 The directory report shows the current permissions (share, NTFS, effective) from a share / folder.
-Within the wizard, you also have the choice of how many directory levels are to be taken into account during creation.
+Within the wizard, you also have the choice of how many directory levels are to be considered during creation.

 You determine the starting point of the directory report by selecting the appropriate share / folder within the tree structure.
-After you have made your selection, call the wizard for creating the directory report in the ribbon.
+After you have made your selection, call the wizard for creating the directory report in the field of action.